Safe Congregation Policy

 The President will report to the full board in a closed meeting at the earliest appropriate time.

-- Confidentiality – It is important that all persons involved, including the reporting person and the accused, maintain the level of confidentiality recommended by the Response Team for the time period determined by the Response Team.
-It is understood that circumstances may necessitate removal of the matter from confidential status (for example, investigating the allegations; reporting to the Safe Congregation Panel, the Board of Trustees, the PWR-UUA Regional Lead, state authorities; expulsion of an individual from NUUC premises; congregational vote for termination of an individual’s membership).
+- Confidentiality – It is important that all persons involved, including the reporting person and the accused, maintain the level of confidentiality recommended by the Response Team in accordance with best practices and as required by law enforcement or social services if a referral is made.
+The Response Team will not engage in any action that would jeopardize a legal investigation.
+It is understood that circumstances may necessitate removal of the matter from confidential status (for example, investigating the allegations; reporting to the Safe Congregation Panel, the board, the PWR-UUA Regional Lead, state authorities; expulsion of an individual from NUUC premises; termination of an individual’s membership).

 - In order to ensure the safety of our children and youth, we require the responsible reporting of all concerns or suspicions of child abuse.
-To this end, all reports to the Safe Congregation Panel will be considered confidential and will be disseminated only on a “need to know” basis until such time as the Response Team determines other action is appropriate.
-In cases when the reporting person and/or the child or youth victim has reason to fear retaliation or recrimination, the strict confidentiality of the reporting person and/or child or youth victim will be maintained at his or her request, except to the extent required by this policy.
+To this end, all reports to the Safe Congregation Panel will be considered confidential and will be disseminated within the NUUC community only on a “need to know” basis until such time as the Response Team determines other action is appropriate.
+This does not in any way preclude reporting to law enforcement or social services.
+In cases when the reporting person and/or the child or youth victim has reason to fear retaliation or recrimination, the strict confidentiality of the reporting person and/or child or youth victim will be maintained at their request, except to the extent required by this policy.
 Otherwise, a full disclosure of the details of the suspected abuse or concern will be made to the accused at the appropriate time.

-- In cases not referred to the Washington State DSHS or law enforcement agency, when strict confidentiality requirements preclude informing an RE teacher or youth leader about the identification of affected individuals or the nature of any allegations against him/her, and the decision has been made that he/she needs to be removed from interaction with children in the church program, then every effort will be made to use a process of informing the individual that does not reference or identify the victim or reporting person or the specific allegations as the reason for removal.
+- In cases not referred to the Washington State DSHS or law enforcement agency, when strict confidentiality requirements preclude informing an RE teacher or youth leader about the identification of affected individuals or the nature of any allegations against them, and the decision has been made that the accused needs to be removed from interaction with children/youth in the church program, then every effort will be made to use a process of informing the individual that does not reference or identify the victim or reporting person or the specific allegations as the reason for removal.
 Also, if it is appropriate to consider actions other than removal from teaching or leadership, those options will be fully explored.

 - If the Response Team determines that an accusation has been made with malice or for any other reason believes that a report has not been made in good faith, the confidentiality of the reporting person will not be protected, except as may be determined by the Response Team in the case of a minor.
 The Response Team may determine that a false accusation by a child or youth requires further consideration.